Acrophyseter: Paleobiology

 Features like the short, pointed snout, and robust, curved front teeth suggest that Acrophyseter targeted large prey.
 Their back teeth were potentially utilised in a shearing motion.
 It is thought that Acrophyseter would have preyed upon the numerous marine vertebrates that lived alongside it.
+Taphonomic evidence of predation includes numerous bite marks on cetacean and pinniped bones, primarily attributed to sharks but potentially involving macroraptorial sperm whales like Acrophyseter in the competitive apex predator guild.

+A species ecologically similar to Acrophyseter Killer whales are highly social and hunt cooperatively, a pattern that cannot be inferred (or discounted) for macroraptorial sperm whale, given the contrasting social habits of extant physeteroids.

 Paleoecology

-The localities of the Pisco Formation where remains of the animal have been found have yielded the remains of numerous marine vertebrates: the whales Piscolithax and Piscobalaena, the dolphins Brachydelphis, Atocetus iquensis, and Belonodelphis, the seal Acrophoca, the penguins Spheniscus urbinai and Spheniscus muizoni, the marine sloth Thalassocnus natans, the crocodile Piscogavialis, and the megalodon and broad-toothed mako sharks (Cosmopolitodus hastalis).
+The localities of the Pisco Formation where remains of the animal have been found have yielded the remains of numerous marine vertebrates: the whales Piscolithax and Piscobalaena, the dolphins Brachydelphis, Atocetus iquensis, and Belonodelphis, the seal Acrophoca, the penguins Spheniscus urbinai and Spheniscus muizoni, the marine sloth Thalassocnus natans, the crocodile Piscogavialis, and the megalodon and broad-toothed mako sharks (Cosmopolitodus hastalis) and the Giant white shark (Carcharodon plicatilis).
 Acrophyseter was restricted primarily to preying on seals, dolphins, marine sloths, seabirds, and actinopterygians.